pietergreyling/web3_programming_with_gno/README.md

 - The stateful main function will become a Realm
 - The stateless number guessing code will become a Package

-As preparation for porting this to a Gnolang realm and package architecture we run a quick test by doing the following.
+As preparation for porting this to a Gnolang realm and package architecture we run a quick test by executing the following:

 ```shell
 cd src_go